sbnighut/flag-picker/README.md

 # flag-picker
- This repo contains REST services using Spring Boot that allows user to pick different world flags
+ This repo contains REST services using Spring Boot that allows user to pick different world flags.
+ After initial boot up this service picks up the content from the continents.txt file and uploads it to the database

 **Steps to run the application.**
 1. mvn clean install